 If the applicant is not satisfied with the decision, they can make improvements to address highlighted issues, and ask for a re-inspection (fees apply).

 A premises with a lower star rating is not necessarily a premises to avoid.
 There are other factors that have to be considered, such as the length of time the licence holder has been operating.

 New businesses will be assessed as slightly higher risk.
 This is simply because there is no history of good practice that can be considered.

-Information on how the length of a licence and star ratings are decided can be found in the procedural guidance notes for local authorities (from DEFRA)
+Information on how the length of a licence and star ratings are decided can be found in the procedural guidance notes for local authorities February 2022.

 How do I improve my rating?

 DEFRA have produced some guidance documents which will be used by inspectors to aid the inspection process.